Dismissal for discussing religion with patients fair

 A nurse’s dismissal for discussing religion with patients after management told her not to was fair.
 Although an employee has the right to manifest their religion, including through teaching, this does not extend to inappropriate promotion or proselytising of their beliefs.
 Employers may dismiss employees who seek to promote their religious beliefs at work but only where the employee acts inappropriately.
 An employee will be acting inappropriately if they ignore a reasonable management instruction.

-Nurse ignores management instruction not to discuss religion with patients
+What was the impact of a nurse ignoring management instruction not to discuss religion with patients?

 Ms Kuteh is a Christian.
 She worked as a nurse and was responsible for assessing patients about to undergo surgery.
 The matron raised concerns with her after some patients complained that she had initiated unwanted religious discussions during assessments.
 The matron told her that it was not appropriate to discuss religious views.
 Ms Kuteh assured her that she would not discuss religion unless a patient asked her to.